growr-xyz/growr-documentation/specification/8-4-backend-services.md

 ### Supporting services

-The backend of Growr protocol contains also a set of supporting services that are not directly exposed via APIs but are used internally by the other services.
+The backend of the Growr protocol contains also a set of supporting services that are not directly exposed via APIs but are used internally by the other services.
 They include:

 - Database management, MongoDB
 - Append-only log, Hyperbee and Hyperswarm